Older Adults and High Cholesterol: What You Need to Know

 High cholesterol is well known as a risk factor for heart disease.
 Surprisingly, though, some research has shown that high cholesterol does not increase the risk of dying from heart disease in elderly people.

 Does that mean that you can quit worrying about cholesterol in your golden years?
-Think again, says Johns Hopkins cardiologist Seth Martin, M.D., M.H.S., associate director of the Lipid Clinic at the Ciccarone Center for the Prevention of Heart Disease.
+Think again, says Johns Hopkins cardiologist Seth Martin, M.D., M.H.S., director of the Lipid Clinic at the Ciccarone Center for the Prevention of Heart Disease.

 Here’s what you need to know about cholesterol in late life.